The stages of custom building an electric guitar or bass

 A plan in CAD or similar is drawn up.
 From this we decide a cutting list of timbers.

-We have an interesting stock of seasoned timber to choose from in our workshop; maple, mahogany, bubinga, purpleheart, walnut, ash and much more.
-Anything we don’t have can be ordered in.
-We only source our woods from reputable suppliers.
+Our workshop has an interesting stock of seasoned timber to choose from; maple, mahogany, bubinga, purpleheart, walnut, ash and much more.
+Anything have can be ordered in, with our woods sourced only from reputable suppliers.

 The design phase can be as complex or simple as you like.
 Maybe you want a standard stratocaster, telecastor, p-bass or a jazz bass.
 Or perhaps you want a completely unique instrument designed from scratch.
-We can build any design you choose.
+The design of your desire can be yours.

-We design the guitars and basses to ensure the best weight, balance, tone and appearance, and that the instrument is suitable for it’s intended purpose.
+The guitars and basses are designed to ensure the best weight, balance, tone and appearance, and that the instrument is suitable for it’s intended purpose; gigging, studio, pure enjoyment, admiring, etc.

 Cut neck timbers to size and glue the neck blank

-When cutting we decide the orientation of the wood grain for stability, appearance and optimal sound transfer.
-Each piece is cut with it s intended purpose in mind.
+When cutting the orientation of the wood grain is chosen for stability, appearance and optimal sound transfer.
+Each piece is cut keeping in mind the final orientation, appearance, tone, strength.

-Our timbers are stored in a climate controlled environment for best results.
+Our timbers are stored in a climate controlled environment with temperature and humidity maintained to ensure the best end result.
 We only use properly seasoned timbers for building our exquisite instruments.

 When gluing we ensure optimal grain alignment for stability, appearance and tone.